 Callers appreciate an operator that is sympathetic and able to provide value to them.

 Once you've confirm that you've assisted the caller to the best of your ability, show your gratitude for their call.
 Let them know that you appreciate them as a customer, and encourage them to call again with any further issues.

 Taking business calls can be more challenging than it sounds.
 You must give your full attention to the caller while remaining calm and positive.
-Each call is different, but with a little preparation and focus, you can ensure an engaged and satisfied customer.
+Each call is different, but with a little preparation and focus, you can ensure that every caller will become an engaged and satisfied customer.